Goose-Of-War/Analog-Notes/README.md

 	- Body effect and breakdown
 	- Transistor Amplifier models: MOSFET and BJT
 	- Small amplitude equivalent models
+- **Week 5:**
+	- Biasing methods
+	- Equivalent Models of amplifiers
+> _Note: Questions done in the class are not added here.
+They will be added if necessary._

 #
 _This repository is being updated as of August 2022_